krittin1/java-springboot/README.md

 + write A to buffer should read A
 + after write data in every indexes buffer should full
 + after set 15 size buffer size should change to 15
++ overwrite data in oldest data when write new data but buffer is full